Kaimen-Inc/Biomni-AD/README.md

 The underlying **Biomni** platform is a general-purpose biomedical AI agent that integrates LLM reasoning with retrieval-augmented planning and code-based execution to help scientists enhance research productivity and generate testable hypotheses.

-**Our commitment.** Biomni-AD will remain fully open source, and we are working to deploy it on the **Alzheimer's Disease Data Initiative (ADDI)** platform so it can serve as many AD researchers as possible and accelerate progress against Alzheimer's disease and related dementias.
+**Our commitment.** Biomni-AD will remain fully open source for anyone's adoption and use, and we are working to deploy it on the **Alzheimer's Disease Data Initiative (ADDI)** platform so it can serve as many AD researchers as possible and accelerate progress against Alzheimer's disease and related dementias.

 ## Branch Guide